Seneca-ICTOER/OSM620v1/docs/Labs/lab7.md

 This is where we get into personal desktop environment settings VS Active Directory admin settings.
 GPOs are for personal desktop environments that a user sees when they login.

-By contrasts, we use Global Groups+Role Groups to grant certain AD admin tasks to groups of users.
+By contrast, we use Global Groups+Role Groups to grant certain AD admin tasks to groups of users.

 For reference: